ttaieba/Ikea-travels-guide/README.md

-# Learn More

-What are use for make this site?
+# What we use for make this site?
 #react app
 *React Bootstraps for scc framework
 #Fontwasome for icon library